Tuesday Q+A: How to Achieve Greater Squat Depth - video tutorial on proper squat form for a deep squat by John Sifferman

 How to Achieve a Deeper Squat by John Sifferman

-The first issue we have here is leverage.
+Now, the first issue we have here is leverage.
 The taller person usually has much longer femur’s (thigh bone) than the shorter person.
 When squatting down, this puts much more strain on the femur and the adjacent joints than it does on someone who is shorter.
 Essentially, when someone who is taller and has longer femurs squats, their torso is further back and at a leverage disadvantage compared to a shorter person.
 The longer that femur is, the further back the torso will be, and the more difficult to achieve a rock bottom squat.

 While the first issue for tall lifters is leverage, the second issue is having to lift weights a further distance.
 Shorter people have another advantage in weightlifting because they don’t have to move a weight as far as someone who is taller.
-The actual distance from the rock bottom position to standing is longer for taller people, equalling more total force that must be produced to move the weight.
+The actual distance from the rock bottom position to standing is longer for taller people, equaling more total force that must be produced to move the weight.

 It’s true.
 It’s more work to lift weights when you’re taller.